Despite Russia Probe, Trump Considers Returning Moscow’s Facilities in the U.S.

-Reports that Trump adviser/son-in-law Jared Kushner pursued a secret backchannel with the Kremlin dominated the headlines over Memorial Day weekend.
+Reports that Trump adviser/son-in-law Jared Kushner pursued a secret back channel with the Kremlin dominated the headlines over Memorial Day weekend.
 Then on Wednesday the House Intelligence Committee issued subpoenas to two of Trump’s close associates, his longtime personal lawyer Michael Cohen and former national security adviser Michael Flynn.
-A few hours later, CNN reported that congressional investigators are looking into whether Attorney General Jeff Sessions may have had an additional private meeting with Russian Ambassador Sergey Kislyak that he failed to disclose.
+A few hours later, CNN reported that congressional investigators are looking into whether Attorney General Jeff Sessions may have had an additional private meeting with Russian ambassador Sergey Kislyak that he failed to disclose.

 Meanwhile, the Trump administration is moving toward returning Russia’s two diplomatic compounds in the U.S., according to the Washington Post.
-Back in December Russian officials were given 24 hours to vacate the compounds on Long Island, New York and Maryland’s Eastern Shore as punishment for Moscow’s alleged election meddling.
+Back in December, Russian officials were given 24 hours to vacate the compounds on Long Island, New York, and Maryland’s Eastern Shore as punishment for Moscow’s alleged election meddling.
 President Barack Obama said at the time that the facilities were being “used by Russian personnel for intelligence-related purposes.”

-Russia claims they were merely places where its diplomats could relax and hold events, though U.S. officials have suspected they were also used for intelligence purposes since the ‘80s.
+Russia claims the compounds were merely places where its diplomats could relax and hold events, though U.S. officials have suspected they were also used for intelligence purposes since the ’80s.
 The compounds had diplomatic immunity, but that may be revoked if they’re returned by the Trump administration.

 In response to the report, R.C.
 Hammond, senior communications adviser for the State Department, said, “The U.S. and Russia have reached no agreements.”
-Officials from the two countries will meet again in June in St. Petersburg.
+Officials from the two countries will meet again in June in Saint Petersburg.

 Per the Post, returning the facilities came up during a meeting between a State Department official and his Russian counterpart in New York.
 When the U.S. official suggested a compromise, the Russian balked: